tobiasmoe/passec/README.md

    api         => false,
 }

+You will need at least 60GB of space on your C drive if you want to install it locally.

 The download for the local version is quite large, so place keep in mind it will take a long time to download it.
 ```
 #### If you want to add additional values to the registry key for the API version